 - Matthew 7:7–8 – We are commanded to ask, seek, and knock.
 But here are the promises:

 “For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened.”

 - Jeremiah 33:3 – “Call to me and I will answer you, and will tell you great and hidden things that you have not known.”

 - Philippians 4:6–7 – “Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”

 Don’t let a legalistic mindset make you focus on your own actions or efforts in prayer.
 Set your eyes on our gracious Father, and pray in confidence.

-This article is adapted from the free Open the Bible for Leaders course Pray the Bible will introduce you to the benefits of praying the Bible as well as several tools for doing so.
+This article is adapted from the free Open the Bible course Pray the Bible will introduce you to the benefits of praying the Bible as well as several tools for doing so.
 The course is designed for personal and small group use.
 The course serves as a companion course to my book When Prayer Is a Struggle: A Practical Guide to Overcoming Obstacles in Prayer.